Written by Paul J Bucknell on May, 01, 2021

 A Political Perspective for Christians

 It’s good for Christians to seek justice and righteousness in their given societies, but we need to be careful.
-Not a few get caught up believing earthly philosophies like Marxism or Socialism will resolve the horrible injustices in our world.
+Not a few get caught up in believing earthly philosophies like Marxism or Socialism will resolve the horrible injustices in our world.
 Don’t be fooled.
 Once power and wealth come to those seeking justice, they become victim to its enslaving mindset and end up oppressing others (i.e., working-class).
 Any earthly perspective, even wearing a robe of religion, is inhibited by their narrow earthly perspectives.

 The genuine solution derives not from getting rid of those in power—as others will take their place.
 Instead, like the psalmist, meditate on God’s Word and secure that greater picture that rings out the eternal gospel in our minds and to the lost.